-The Company currently has 11 directors, five of whom are independent of management as determined under applicable securities legislation.
+The Company currently has 13 directors, six of whom are independent of management as determined under applicable securities legislation.
 The board of directors recognizes the current trend towards having a majority of "independent" directors but also acknowledges that the Company continues to be a largely employee owned company.
 In order to facilitate the exercise of independent judgment by the board of directors, the board has appointed a lead director and holds regular meetings without management directors present.
-The independent directors are Massimo Carello, William Eeuwes, Michael Harris, Terrence Lyons and Michael Walker.
-The other directors are not independent: Peter Brown, Timothy Hoare, Mark Maybank and Paul Reynolds are members of the executive management of Canaccord; John Zaozirny is a director and paid employee of a subsidiary of the Company (Canaccord Capital Corporation) and Brian Harwood (who is not standing for re-election) is a director of Canaccord Capital Corporation.
+The independent directors are Charles Bralver, Massimo Carello, William Eeuwes, Michael Harris, Terrence Lyons and Michael Walker.
+The other directors are not independent: Peter Brown, Philip Evershed, Timothy Hoare, David Kassie, Mark Maybank and Paul Reynolds are members of the executive management of Canaccord; John Zaozirny is a director and paid employee of a subsidiary of the Company (Canaccord Genuity Corp.).